Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 ## Rule ID management

-SCHC-over-LoRAWAN SHOULD support encoding RuleID on 6 bits for uplink (64 possible rules) and 5 bits for downlinks (32 possible rules).
+SCHC-over-LoRaWAN SHOULD support encoding RuleID on 6 bits for uplink (64 possible rules) and 5 bits for downlinks (32 possible rules).

 The RuleID 0 is reserved for fragmentation in both directions.